 Must-Read Books That Spark Self-Discovery

-• Atomic Habits (2018): Focuses on habit design, this guide breaks down behavior shifts into small steps, showing how a one percent improvement compounds over time.
-Paperback editions cost around $12, while audio downloads fill a three-hour commute.
-Reader hack: After creating a new habit stack, challenge yourself to complete the first three seconds of each action as quickly as possible, reinforcing the cue-action link.
+• Reader Hack: After creating a new habit stack, challenge yourself to complete the first three seconds of each action as quickly as possible to strengthen the cue-action link.

 How to Approach Each Book for Deep Learning